 It’s tempting to bring mementoes and things that remind you of home when leaving for rehab.
 But we recommend packing only the essentials because distractions can hurt your recovery journey.
 Keep your packing list to the bare minimum with these items:

 Include a blank journal in your travel bag for self-reflection.
-Studies show that expressing emotions, stress, and deep thoughts in written form is beneficial for your mental health!
+Studies show that expressing emotions, stress, and deep thoughts in written form benefits your mental health!
 Make daily journaling a practice while you’re recovering.

 You can use some prompts to help your writing flourish.
 Try these out when you feel stuck: